 Director

-Dr. Quart served as the Chief Executive Officer of Heron Therapeutics, Inc. from May 2013 to April 2023, and served as a director of Heron from June 2012 to April 2023.
-Dr. Quart has more than 25 years of experience serving in leadership positions in biotechnology and pharmaceutical companies and developing innovative pharmaceutical products.
-In 2006, Dr. Quart co-founded Ardea Biosciences, Inc. and served as its President and Chief Executive Officer from its inception through May 2013 and as a director through its acquisition by AstraZeneca PLC in June 2012.
-Previously, he was with Pfizer, Inc. as Senior Vice President of Pfizer Global Research and Development, and the director of Pfizer’s La Jolla Laboratories.
+In 2006, Dr. Quart co-founded Ardea Biosciences, Inc., a biotechnology company, and served as its President and Chief Executive Officer from its inception through May 2013 and as a director through its acquisition by AstraZeneca PLC in June 2012.
+At Ardea, Dr. Quart invented and oversaw the development of a drug for gout (ZURAMPIC®).
+Ardea also designed and developed a series of MEK inhibitors for cancer that were licensed to Bayer AG.
+Previously, he was with Pfizer Inc. as Senior Vice President of Pfizer Global Research and Development, and the director of Pfizer’s La Jolla Laboratories.
 Prior to Pfizer’s acquisition of the Warner-Lambert Company, Dr. Quart was President of Research and Development at Agouron Pharmaceuticals, Inc., a division of the Warner-Lambert Company.
 Dr. Quart joined Agouron in 1993 and was instrumental in the development and registration of Viracept® (nelfinavir).
-Dr. Quart also served as a director of Synageva Biopharma Corp. from June 2012 through its acquisition by Alexion Pharmaceuticals, Inc. in June 2015.
-Dr. Quart received a Pharm.D. degree from the University of California, San Francisco.
+Dr. Quart also served on the Board of Directors of Synageva Biopharma Corp from June 2012 through its acquisition by Alexion Pharmaceuticals, Inc. in June 2015.
+Dr. Quart holds a Pharm.D. from the University of California, San Francisco.